devops-workflow/README/control-files.md

  * Directory for yaml files to interact directly with Jenkins Job Builder - Work in progress

 ### Sample Files
-* [testing-repo](https://github.com/devops-workflow/testing-repo) Contains sample file used to test these features
+* [testing-repo](https://github.com/devops-workflow/testing-repo) Contains sample files used to test these features